AylanDev/AylanDev/README.md

-- 👋 Hi, I’m @jeremyalp a French Web Freelance & IT Student.
+- 👋 Hi, I’m @aylanoff French Web Freelance & IT Student.
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Music Production, Video Editing, Development
 - 🌱 I’m currently learning Code Igniter Framework.
-- 📫 How to reach me okumakfr@gmail.com or with my website.
+- 📫 How to reach me aylanoff@gmail.com or with my instagram @aylanoff
-- 🔔 LinkedIn: @jeremyalp

 <!---
 AylanDev/AylanDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.